ViktorQvarfordt/blog/posts/2023-12-23-postgres-graphs-and-trees.md

 # Modeling graphs and trees in Postgres

 In this article, we explore how Postgres, a powerful and versatile relational database, can be effectively used to model and traverse graph and tree data structures.
-While specialized graph databases exist, Postgres offers a robust alternative without the need for additional database systems.
+While specialized graph databases exist, such as Neo4j, Postgres offers a robust alternative without the need for additional database systems.

 We show how to implementat common graph operations: